lokeshkumarputta/spring-boot-mongodb-example-master/README.md

-# Spring Boot Using Spring Data MongoDB Example
+# Spring Boot with MongoDB Example

-This project depicts the Spring Boot Example with Spring Data MongoDB and REST Example.
+This project depicts the Spring Boot Example with MongoDB connection and Set of REST Services Examples.

+#Login

+#Registration

+#CRUD Operations

+#Google Maps Pointing in Registration fileds